modelscope/AgentEvolver/docs/guidelines/task_manager.md

 ## Collect Your First Training Data

-To collect your training data, there are TODO things to do:
+To collect your training data, there are 4 things to do:

 1. Adopt your environment to Environment Service, which is supposed to be done in the previous section.
 2. Profile the environment.